 Food allergies may cause the skin to break out in hives.
 Avoiding these foods is the best way to stop symptoms from occurring.
 It may also be helpful to read the ingredients of packaged foods.
 A lack of B complex vitamins can also create skin sensitivity.
 Eating foods such as whole grains, wheat germ, oatmeal, fish, egg and almonds can help.

 Cosmetic sensitivity can usually be attributed to fragrances and preservatives.
 Sensitive skin types should be cautious of products that contain fragrances.
-These individuals will need to invest in natural based products that contain natural preservatives and fragrances.
+These individuals will need to invest in natural-based products that contain natural preservatives and fragrances.
 It is wise to read the labels of cosmetic products to know what is topically and internally going into the skin.
-Always begin a new product by testing only a small area of skin surface at a time, and gradually increase the amount applied as skin seems to tolerate the new preparation to avoid provoking sensitive nerve endings.
+Always begin a new product by testing only a small area of skin surface at a time and gradually increase the amount applied as skin seems to tolerate the new preparation to avoid provoking sensitive nerve endings.
 An example of sensitive nerve endings is when the individual tries on a new cream and almost instantly gets a powerful stinging reaction.
-If you notice any problems on your skin (i.e. flakiness or redness), switch to a different product.
+If you notice any problems on your skin (as in flakiness or redness), switch to a different product.

 Avoid products that contain chemical petroleum by products, parabens, mineral oil, sodium lauryl sulfate, phthalates, artificial dyes, synthetic fragrances or creams that contain alcohol.
 Natural ingredients are easily absorbed and less likely to irritate sensitive skin.

 Products containing these ingredients are effective in the treatment of sensitive skin:

 - Licorice root extract – anti-inflammatory and antioxidant.